Porges/ways-to-play/src/games/crown-and-anchor/crown-and-anchor.md

 and indicates that it was associated with “colonials” (Australians and New Zealanders):[@AnInterestingNarrative]

-> I am satisifed there is as much chance of stopping colonials gambling as old
+> I am satisfied there is as much chance of stopping colonials gambling as old
 > Canute had of stopping the tide rising.
 I have see them playing “crown and
 > anchor,” a great game with them (don’t know if you ever saw it) in all sorts
 > of unlikely places, even on the fire step in first line trenches.
 It was funny